vrpisharody/GetClnData/CourseProject/README.md

 is named identical as 'activity.no' and these columns are used to merge the main data set with the activity label data.
 The **merge-by** function is used to merge the data sets on the column **'activity.no'**.

-The fourth section uses a *user defined function* - **changename** is used to rename the 66 variables extracted in the second section with descriptive names.
+The fourth section uses a *user defined function* - **changename** to rename the 66 variables extracted in the second section with descriptive names.
 The final data set of *68 variables x 10299 observations* is written to the working directory as *data_mean_std_desc.txt* using **write.table**.